-Taking time into consideration is important.
-If grilling is your thing and it’s possible to be done every other day, purchasing a built-in grill would be the best choice.
+Taking your time into consideration is also important.
+If grilling absolutely is your thing and it’s possible for you to do it every other day, purchasing a built-in grill would be the best choice.

 Benefits of using a Teppanyaki grill

-- Energy saving: The Teppanyaki grill requires just a single source of heat and all the heat is directed to the food and nothing else.
+- Energy-saving: The Teppanyaki grill requires just a single source of heat and all the heat is directed to the food.

 - Universal design: There is no need for lifting and moving pans and other stuff to and fro the kitchen.
-This also allows the physically challenged to prepare a meal within a short time.
+This also allows even the physically challenged to prepare a meal within a short time.

-Everyone can help grilling Teppanyaki at home
+Everyone can help to grill Teppanyaki at home

 Gone are the days when you have friends coming over and you’re doing all the cooking, and they’re doing all the partying!

-You can stir fry your vegetables; in fact, all your friends can each get their own little proportions that they want to do and cook all on their own.
+You can stir fry your vegetables; in fact, all your friends can each get their own little portions that they want to do and cook all on their own.

 Most Teppanyaki grills also feature an adjustable temperature control and a removable oil drip tray.
 They are easy to clean with their non-stick coated surface and have a large cooking surface.

 It’s very much like a stovetop in a dining table, all in one.
 It lets you be a chef and a host at the same time, without even leaving your seat.

 Since all you need to operate it is a power source, you plug it in, turn your heat on and you’re set.

 The center can reach up to 430 degrees, which is just the right temperature to sear meat fast.
 Whereas, a stove or gas grill would have to be much hotter than that to get the same results.

 Use the grills warm inner ring or cooler outer areas

-It usually comes with different cooking and temperature settings, so if you don’t want it too hot to burn anything, it’s really easy to use it.
+It usually comes with different cooking and temperature settings, so if you don’t want it too hot to burn everything, it’s really easy to use it.

-You need to turn off the griddle when the coating starts to melt and swipe clean the surface with a good quality commercial cooking surface cleaner.
+You need to turn off the griddle when the coating starts to melt and wipe the surface clean with a good quality commercial cooking surface cleaner.